 Essential reading: Explaining water-resistance ratings for your gadgets.

-The list below shows our pick of the best water resistant fitness trackers and swimming wearables you can buy today.
+The list below shows our round-up of the best swim trackers you can buy today.

 This fitness tracker aims to teach you the concepts of a healthy life.
 The truly novel feature of the Moov is real-time coaching feedback in a wide variety of exercise programs.
-At the moment, Moov is pretty much out on its own for what it can do.
 The device tracks your movements, analyzes them and gives you a comprehensive report on how you are doing, after, a well as during the workout.

-For swim tracking, Moov Now will provide you with: stroke count & stroke rate, distance per stroke, turn time, rest time and calories burned.
-The device analyses your movement to detect whether you swam freestyle, breaststroke, butterfly, backstroke or an IM.
-The app provides you with detailed info which you can use to learn to lower your stroke rate, increase distance per stroke, review your rests (and when they help or hurt your endurance), and see how your performance changes with each swim.
+For swim tracking, Moov Now will provide you with: stroke count and stroke rate, distance per stroke, turn time, rest time and calories burned.
+The device automatically detects your stroke type and provides you with detailed info which you can use to learn to lower your stroke rate, increase distance per stroke, review your rests (and when they help or hurt your endurance), and see how your performance changes with each swim.

 The original model was meant to be worn only during workouts so was not intended to be used as a standard activity tracker – in contrast, the Moov Now is designed for all-day use.
 The tracker will measure your activity level and active time, in addition to automatically monitoring your sleep at night.

-Speedo Shine is worn on the wrist and capable of tracking both swim distance and lap count, regardless of swim stroke.
+Speedo Shine 2 is worn on the wrist and capable of tracking both swim distance and lap count, regardless of swim stroke.
 It syncs with the Misfit app for iOS and Android and displays laps and swim distance, along with calories burned and points earned.
-The device will soon also work with Speedo’s personalized swim tracking app, Speedo Fit.

 The Vivoactive successor takes all of the features from the original device but upgrades it with a heart rate monitor and a sleeker, albeit slightly bulkier, new design.
-The device looks similar to the Fitbit Surge and features a rectangular, always-on, Garmin Chroma touchscreen display.
-The improved screen is sunlight readable with a resolution of 148 x 205 pixels.
+The device features a rectangular, always-on, Garmin Chroma touchscreen display, which is sunlight readable.

-The Vivoactive HR counts steps, intensity minutes, monitors sleep, and now with the addition of a barometric altimeter, the number of floors climbed.
+The gadget is a jack of all trades and monitors a variety of sports, as well as counting steps, intensity minutes, sleep, and now with the addition of a barometric altimeter, the number of floors climbed.
 The device uses 24/7 wrist-based heart rate data to calculate calories burned as well as the intensity of fitness activities.

-The fitness band offers 50 metres water-resistance, and in this case, they actually want you to swim with it since the device tracks swimming.
-With the swimming feature, you can track number of lanes, distance, pace and stroke rate, calories burned and the swimming efficiency indicator (SWOLF score).
+The fitness band is also one of the best devices you can get for swim tracking.
+It offers 50 metres water-resistance, and can track with good accuracy the number of lanes, distance, pace and stroke rate, calories burned and the swimming efficiency indicator (SWOLF score).

 With 4GB of storage, which is enough for around 1000 songs or 60 hours of playback, aquatic athletes can listen to music, podcasts and even audiobooks.
 The included charging cable also allows for quick song upload to the device from your computer or iTunes.